 While it isn't the single most inexpensive locker you can buy, compared to other anti-crossloading lockers, the Rhino presents excellent value.
-It is less expensive than the DMM Belay Master 2, another device that accomplishes nearly the same purpose, and is less than half the price of the Petzl Freino or the Edelrid HMS Bulletproof Triple FG.
-If you are looking for a solid belay specific carabiner, this presents one of the best values you can find!
+It is less than half the price of some other belay specific lockers, and since we think it performs among the best, this presents one of the best values you can find!

 The DMM Rhino presents perhaps the most elegant solution to the problem of belay devices cross-loading when catching a fall, and is also one of the most affordable options for that purpose.
 We also like it because it lacks gadgets that can get in the way of performing other routine locking carabiner tasks, such as tying off at a multi-pitch anchor.
 It is very versatile, well made, and all-around a great choice for any climber.